Skip to content

 Jinja

-The templates has to follow the syntax rules of Jinja to be rendered correctly.
+The templates have to follow the syntax rules of Jinja to be rendered correctly.
 Please read the Jinja documentation for a complete feature overview.
-In this section we will go through some common use cases for Document Templates and show examples of how to solve them with Jinja syntax.
+This section covers some common use cases for Document Templates and shows examples of how to solve them with Jinja syntax.
 Jinja variable expressions will also be referred to as merge codes here.

 In order to render the correct values in templates, the merge codes have to be in sync with the database lime type structure.
 The examples below assume the following database lime type structure: